jaredpar/jaredpar.github.io/_posts/2019-03-27-readonly-struct-breaking-change.md

 That being said there is one scenario to be careful of when applying this feature.
 One of the requirements is that every field of the type be explicitly marked as `readonly`.
 Adding `readonly` to a field as a part of making the containing type `readonly` can cause observable behavior changes.
-When the field type is a non-readontly `struct` defensive copies will now be made for invocations and this can cause changes to be dropped where previously they were persisted.
+When the field type is a non-readonly `struct` defensive copies will now be made for invocations and this can cause changes to be dropped where previously they were persisted.
 This has nothing to do with `readonly struct` but instead is a direct result of making the field `readonly`.